Nothing like a summer camp

 UNICEF is responding in the flooded areas with clean water, improved sanitation and hygiene being the first priority.
 Furthermore, UNICEF is working with nutrition and health partners to ensure continuation of services as many health and nutrition centres are flooded and makeshift arrangements must be made.
 Around Pibor there used to be 16 nutrition centres, now there is only one in a tent provided by UNICEF.

-UNICEF's ability to respond to sudden onset crises is much thanks to our donors responding to our humanitarian action for children appeal, such as the Government of Belgium and the Government of Sweden.
+UNICEF's ability to respond to sudden onset crises is much thanks to our donors responding to our humanitarian action for children appeal, such as the Government of Belgium, Germany and Sweden.